-(2) It shall be concerned with curriculum, educational improvement, general education, instructional technology, research, specialized accreditation, faculty recognition, program discontinuation, Virtual College course development and redevelopment, and other matters regarding the academic program of the University.
+(2) The Academic Affairs Committee shall be concerned with curriculum, educational improvement, general education, instructional technology, research, specialized accreditation, faculty recognition, program discontinuation, Virtual College course development and redevelopment, and other matters regarding the academic program of the University.

 c.
 The Strategic Planning and Improvement Committee.

-(1) The Bylaws and Standing Rules Committee shall consist of at least three members.
+(1) The Strategic Planning and Improvement Committee shall consist of at least three members.

 d.
 The University Affairs Committee.

 (1) The University Affairs Committee shall consist of at least seven members.

-(2) It shall be concerned with policies regarding appointments, promotions, tenure, buildings, budgets, professional ethics, planning, and the goals of the institution.
+(2) The University Affairs Committee shall be concerned with policies regarding appointments, promotions, tenure, buildings, budgets, professional ethics, and classified staff concerns.

 (3) This committee shall provide the due process called for by the AAUP Statement on Academic Freedom and Tenure in the event such should become necessary.